omics-lab/VirusTaxo/README.md

 ### VirusTaxo

-For taxonomic classification of viruses from metagenomic sequences, VirusTaxo builds database from diverse (e.g., 402 DNA and 280 RNA) genera of viruses.
+For taxonomic classification of viruses sequences, VirusTaxo builds database from both DNA and RNA viruses.
 VirusTaxo has an average accuracy of 93% at genus level prediction across DNA and RNA viruses.

 ### Method limitation and interpretation